Twitter Feed

-Change your etc hosts file
+Everything about etc hosts file

 I don't work in Windows or Mac often so I always forget where the hosts file is located.
-The windows etc hosts file and unix etc host file both work the same, so usage is easy.
+The windows etc hosts file and Unix etc host file both work the same, so usage is easy.

 Here is a list to the locations of the hosts file on all popular operating systems.